What Are Coup and Contrecoup Brain Injuries?

 • This field is for validation purposes and should be left unchanged.

-Coup damage happens when brain contusions are beneath the trauma area, while a contrecoup injury occurs in the opposite location of the trauma.
-A coup-contrecoup head injury involves contusions both just below and directly opposite the source of trauma.
+Coup damage happens when brain contusions are beneath the trauma area.
+A contrecoup injury occurs in the opposite location of the trauma.
+A coup-contrecoup head injury involves contusions just below and directly opposite the source of trauma.

 Coup Brain Injury